adeelferozmirza/MultiTumorNet/README.md

-# TwinLiteNet: An Efficient and Lightweight Model for Driveable Area and Lane Segmentation in Self-Driving Cars
+# Efficient Multi-task Deep Learning for Accurate Segmentation of Invasive and Core Tumor Regions in Spheroids